fugue-project/fugue/README.md

 ## Key Features

 Here is an example Fugue code snippet that illustrates some of the key features of the framework.
-A fillna function creates a new column named `filled`, which is the same as the column `val` except that the `None` values are filled.
+A fillna function creates a new column named `filled`, which is the same as the column `value` except that the `None` values are filled.

 ```python
 from typing import Iterable, Dict, Any, List